OpenAstronomy/openastronomy.github.io/gsoc/gsoc2016/ideas_yt.md

   compared with a predicted answer using some sort of simplified geometry or via introspection.

+*Deliverables*:

+* Develop a framework for measuring test covering in yt's python and cython components.
+Triage the reports to look for areas that are user facing and have poor test coverage.

+* Make a number of pull requests adding tests across the yt codebase.

+* Modify existing testing infrastructure or develop new test infrastructure to improve testing of yt functionality on different data types.

 ### Domain contexts and domain-specific fields

 *Suggested Mentor(s)"* [Britton Smith](https://bitbucket.org/brittonsmith),